No clue where to start or how to plan content? In this episode I give you my entire framework for content production. Yeah! The entire thing!

 - List any promos you need to write/record to direct people to an appropriate call to action

 Now that you have your strategy laid out and your spreadsheet framework built, you can start listing topics that will support your strategy.
-Use my free mini-course “Your First 52 Podcast Topics” to generate a list of topics in 30 minutes.
+Use my mini-course “How To Start A Podcast” to generate a list of topics in 30 minutes.
 You can use this for any type of content, blogs, videos, podcasts, heck – even IG Lives!

 If possible, incorporate guests or interviews into your topics.
 Think of ways that guests can support your strategy either by showing a transformation (i.e. a Podcast Rocket beta student demonstrating the journey of how they launched their podcast) or by speaking directly to a topic your audience will be interested in as it relates to your goals (i.e. discussing product startup considerations for brand new companies to generate interest in your product business course).
 Remember that you’re creating value for your audience that builds trust between you and them so that when it comes time for them to click “buy”, they’re already sold!

-Include some supplementary materials i.e. podcast mini course or “should I actually be doing this” quiz.
+Include some supplementary materials i.e. “52 week content planner” or “guest pitch template”.
 These freebies can also give your potential clients and customers a very good sense of what it would be like to work with you, AND obviously are also great list building strategies!
 Remember to set up some simple email funnels to keep them engaged after signing up!

 Staying Organized and Consistent